Medicare in Virginia

 Key takeaways

-• More than 1.6 million residents are enrolled in Medicare in Virginia; about 11% are under age 65 and eligible due to a disability1
+- More than 1.6 million residents are enrolled in Medicare in Virginia.1

-• More than one-third of Virginia Medicare beneficiaries (36%)1 are enrolled in Medicare Advantage plans (nationwide, it’s about 48%).2
+- More than one-third of Virginia Medicare beneficiaries (38%) are enrolled in Medicare Advantage plans.1

-• There are 24 stand-alone Medicare Part D prescription drug plans available in Virginia for 2023, with premiums starting at $5.10 per month.7 More than 1.1 million Virginia Medicare beneficiaries have Medicare Part D prescription drug coverage, either under stand-alone plans or as part of their Medicare Advantage coverage.1
+- More than 1.2 million Virginia Medicare beneficiaries have Medicare Part D prescription drug coverage, either under stand-alone plans or as part of their Medicare Advantage coverage.1

 Virginia Medicare enrollment

-1,631,641 residents were covered by Medicare in Virginia as of mid-2023.
-Most Americans become eligible for Medicare enrollment when they turn 65.
-But nationwide, there are nearly 8 million people under the age of 65 who have Medicare coverage, accounting for almost 12% of all Medicare beneficiaries.
-This is because Medicare eligibility is also triggered once a person has been receiving disability benefits for 24 months, or has kidney failure or amyotrophic lateral sclerosis (ALS).
-As of mid-2023, more than 185,000 Medicare beneficiaries in Virginia were under the age of 65, accounting for more than 11% of the state’s Medicare population.
+1,687,566 residents were covered by Medicare in Virginia as of September 2024.1 Most Americans become eligible for Medicare enrollment when they turn 65.
+But nationwide, there are over 7 million people under the age of 65 who have Medicare coverage.3 This is because Medicare eligibility is also triggered once a person has been receiving disability benefits for 24 months, or has kidney failure or amyotrophic lateral sclerosis (ALS).
+As of September 2024, more than 175,000 Medicare beneficiaries in Virginia were under the age of 65,1 accounting for more than 11% of the state’s Medicare population.

 The annual Medicare coverage enrollment window (Medicare Annual Election Period) runs from October 15 to December 7 each year, and allows Medicare beneficiaries the chance to switch between Medicare Advantage plan enrollment and Original Medicare, and the option to add, drop, or switch to a different Medicare Part D prescription drug plan.
 People who are already enrolled in Medicare Advantage also have the option to switch to a different Medicare Advantage plan or to Original Medicare during the Medicare Advantage open enrollment period, which runs from January 1 to March 31.